-- Hold or be close to completion of a PhD/Dphil, together with relevant experience - Expertise using PubMLST.com - Experience coding with Python for bacterial genome analysis - Pervious experience in E. coli population genomics and host adaptation - Possess sufficient specialist knowledge in the discipline to work within established research programmes - Ability to manage own academic research and associated activities - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings
+- Hold, or be close to completion, of a relevant PhD/DPhil, together with relevant experience. - Possess sufficient specialist knowledge in the discipline of evolutionary genomics to work within established research programmes. - Experience of creating and running bioinformatic pipelines for genomic and/or metagenomic analyses - Ability to manage own academic research and associated activities. - Ability to work collaboratively with multiple partner organisations. - Previous experience of contributing to publications/presentations - Ability to contribute ideas for new research projects and research income generation.

+• Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.